arthurnn/omniauth-500px/README.md

     	provider :fiveHundredPx, 'consumer_key', 'consumer_secret'
     end

+User the name of the class as provider(fiveHundredPx), however to authorize, you should use the provider name which is '500px'.

 You will obviously have to put in your key and secret, which you can get from http://developer.500px.com/oauth_clients/new